LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 By Susan B. Barnes

-Reopening in March 2018 after three years and more than $80 million in renovations, The Cavalier Hotel in Virginia Beach has hosted U.S. presidents including Calvin Coolidge, Herbert Hoover, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson and Richard Nixon.
+Reopening in March 2018 after three years and more than $80 million in renovations, The Historic Cavalier Hotel and Beach Club in Virginia Beach has hosted U.S. presidents including Calvin Coolidge, Herbert Hoover, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson and Richard Nixon.
 In fact, Nixon was seen burning papers in the hotel's oversized fireplace late at night in the middle of summer during Watergate.
 His daughters made some friends at the beach and invited them back to Washington, D.C. to tour the White House.

 8 AMERICAN CITIES MAKING BIG IMPROVEMENTS IN 2018